tristanpenman/asteroids/README.md

 ## Ports

 This project has also been ported to the web using Emscripten, which I wrote about in [this blog post](https://tristanpenman.com/blog/posts/2018/01/08/porting-an-asteroids-clone-to-javascript/), and later to the venerable Nintendo 64.
-The code for the N64 version can be found under [n64](./n64).
+The code for the N64 port can be found [here](https://github.com/tristanpenman/asteroids64).

 ## Demo